Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Methods

 \section{Methods}

-Visualizing pol-II ChIP-seq reads mapped to transcriptional units at multiple time points following the addition of estradiol to MCF7 cells reveals the motion of pol-II through the gene body of estradiol responsive genes (see Figure \ref{fig:schematic}).
+Visualizing pol-II ChIP-seq reads mapped to transcriptional units at multiple time points following the addition of estradiol to MCF7 cells reveals the motion of pol-II through the gene body of estrogen responsive genes (see Figure \ref{fig:schematic}).
 Computing the average pol-II occupancy over successive gene segments describes the motion of the transcription wave.
 Thereafter, fitting a model capable of smoothly interpolating between observed time points and by determining the time taken for pol-II to move from one gene segment to the next determines if pol-II is transcriptionally engaged on a given transcript and the speed at which it is moving through this transcriptional unit.
-We employ a Gaussian process formulation which takes into account the relationship between the pol-II signal at different regions of the gene and across time.
-Model parameters are determined using Maximum Likelihood (ML) or Bayesian inference (MCMC) to determine genes of interest and moreover, in the case of MCMC, determine confidence intervals for our parameter estimates.
+We use a convolved Gaussian process to model the relationship between the pol-II signal at different regions of the gene and across time.
+Model parameters are determined using maximum likelihood (ML) or Bayesian inference via Markov chain Monte Carlo (MCMC) to determine genes of interest and moreover, in the case of MCMC, determine confidence intervals for our parameter estimates.